What is RTS?

 You can also combine multiple time series together by selecting the dimensions you want to see together.

 For example: select the “Record Type”, “Record Name”, “IP Version”, and “Protocol” checkboxes.
 Now all the record types and record names will be combined, and the remaining Time series will only have location dimensions.
 Effectively, you are now seeing the queries received at each of the top five DNS Made Easy name servers locations.
 The legend at the bottom of the Chart will show the series only by location.

 This is the same view you will remember from the initial download.
 That’s because this view is quick to load and provides a general overview of your domain’s query traffic.

 We’ve seen how to display the total queries for your domain, the queries at each location, and the queries for record names at each location.
 Suppose that we would like to display the queries for your domain’s record names.
-If we select the “Location” checkbox in the “Roll-Up By” section, what remains in the Chart are the time series for each record name in your domain.
+If we unselect the “Record Name” checkbox in the “Roll-Up By” section, what remains in the Chart are the time series for each record name in your domain.